Prevention and proof in one connected workflow. Most organisations still tackle damp and mould with a patchwork of sensors, spreadsheets and site...

 Together, we can make a significant impact in combating fuel poverty and ensuring a better future for social housing.

 Our AI-driven approach is transforming reactive maintenance costs across the housing sector.
 Through intelligent diagnostics and remote management, we’ve prevented hundreds of unnecessary call-outs, delivering roughly £120 savings per incident.
-With our extensive heating management expertise, and data for mall makes and models of boilers and heat pumps, we’re now harnessing Productive AI to target even greater cost reductions and create proactive maintenance programs.
+With our extensive heating management expertise, and data from all makes and models of boilers and heat pumps, we’re now harnessing Productive AI to target even greater cost reductions and create proactive maintenance programs.

 For more information about how Vericon can benefit your housing projects call 01242 582 555 or email [email protected]